markgab/spfx-lit/README.md

 ## Summary

-This is my first attempt to combine Lit Web Components with SharePoint Framework.
+This is my first attempt to replace React with Lit Web Components in SharePoint Framework.

 It occured to me that Microsoft FAST could be a better fit for this, but when I compared the two, Lit was simply more mature and better documented.
+I may yet get into FAST when the time is right.

 ## What was Changed in SPFx
-Over all changes were minimal, far less than what it takes to get VUE to work.
-This is what I did to get it to work.
+Over all changes were minimal, far less than what it takes to get VUE to work with SharePoint Framework.
+This is what I did to get it to working.

 ### Changes to tsconfig.json
 The compiling target was changed to es2015.
 Also, the typescript-lit-html-plugin was installed to improve intellisense.
 Add es6 and es2015 to lib.